YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 **-STDOUT**

-Redirects database extract to the standard output stream.
+Redirects the database extract to the standard output stream.
 The format of the STDOUT qualifier is:

 .. parsed-literal::
    -ST[DOUT]